FrankN88/FrankN88-first_milestone_new/README.md

   - The main colours used throughout the website are a mixture of dark purple (to represent the colour of wine), white (as a clear and non-invasive contrast colour to the previous one), and black fonts.

 #### Typography
-  -   The Oswald font is the main font used throughout the whole website with Nunito as the fallback font in case, for any reason, the font won't be imported into the site correctly.
+  -   The Oswald font is the main font used throughout the whole website with Nunito as the fallback font in case, for any reason, the font will not be imported into the site correctly.

 #### Imagery
   -   Imagery is extremely important in hospitality related websites.
 It is designed to be striking and catch the user's attention.
 The carousel on the homepage is an immediate example of an element that catches the attention of the user with the most important features about the winebar.